MeVisLab/examples/mevislab.github.io/content/tutorials/basicmechanisms.md

 Next, we select and load the data we´d like to process.
 Double-click the Module `ImageLoad` to open its Panel.
 You can browse through your folders to select the data you´d like to open.
 Example data can be found in the MeVisLab DemoData directory *$(InstallDir)/Packages/MeVisLab/Resources/DemoData* located in the MeVisLab installation path.
 Select a file, for example an MRI scan of a shoulder *Shoulder_Fracture.tif*.
 The image is loaded immediately and basic information of the loaded image can be seen in the Panel.

 {{<alert class="info" caption="Extra Infos">}}
-There also are Modules to load multiple other formats of data.
+There also are modules to load multiple other formats of data.
 These are the most common ones:
 * `DicomImport` to load DICOM Images
 * `LocalImage` to load any image format